emilyantosch/shc_pr3_vl/databases/slides_4/main.typ

 #slide[
   #heading(numbering: none)[Mapping of Binary 1:1]
   #figure(image("../assets/img/slides_04/20250305_emp_dept_table_rev01.jpeg"))
+  #text(size: 22pt)[
     - Mapping of relationship type MANAGES
       - DEPARTMENT serves as S
       - EMPLOYEE serves as T
     - Attribute `SSN` is renamed in `MGR_SSN` in `DEPARTMENT`
     - Attribute `START_DATE` is renamed in `Mgr_start_date` in `DEPARTMENT`
     - It is also possible to include primary key of S as foreign key in T
     - For the mapping, a *UNIQUE-Constraint* must be used!
       - Otherwise, an employee could manage several departments!
   ]
+]

 #slide[
   #heading(numbering: none)[Mapping of Binary 1:1]
-  - For the mapping, a **UNIQUE-Constraint** must be used!
+  - For the mapping, a `UNIQUE`-Constraint must be used!
     #figure(image("../assets/img/slides_04/20250305_person_has_drive_lice_rev01.png"))
 ]